Twitter Blocks Sharing Of ‘New York Post’ Allegations Against Hunter Biden, Sparking Outrage On The Right

 — Josh Hawley (@HawleyMO) October 14, 2020

-Some at the newspaper also took aim at the decision, including op-ed editor Sohrab Ahmari who claimed that there was a double standard at play and what he described as a “digital civil war.”
+Some at the newspaper also took aim at the decision, including op-ed editor Sohrab Ahmari who claimed that there was a double standard at play.

 “This is a Big Tech information coup.
 This is digital civil war,” he tweeted.
 “I, an editor at The New York Post, one of the nation’s largest papers by circulation, can’t post one of our own stories that details corruption by a major-party presidential candidate, Biden.”

 Led by Trump, a number of conservative figures have taken aim at social media outlets with claims that they are censoring and stifling voices on the right.
-Trump even signed an executive order in May meant to take aim at social media censorship.
+Trump even signed an executive order in May meant to address social media censorship.